Monthly Archives: September 2020

 Learn more about WCRE at www.wolfcre.com, on Twitter & Instagram @WCRE1, and on Facebook at Wolf Commercial Real Estate, LLC.
 Visit our blog pages at www.southjerseyofficespace.com, www.southjerseyindustrialspace.com, www.southjerseymedicalspace.com, www.southjerseyretailspace.com, www.phillyofficespace.com, www.phillyindustrialspace.com, www.phillymedicalspace.com, and www.phillyretailspace.com.

 In its third year, built on the remarkable success of WCRE’s community commitment and annual celebrity charity hockey events, The WCRE Foundation has successfully raised approximately $40,000 to be shared equally by 6 charitable causes within the Philadelphia and Southern New Jersey region.
-Over the past three years, The WCRE Foundation has now raised close to $390,000.
+Over the past five years, The WCRE Foundation has now raised close to $390,000.

 The Third Annual WCRE Celebrity Charity Golf Tournament which was held at Ramblewood Country Club in Mount Laurel this past Thursday afternoon, is the brainchild of Philadelphia Flyer legend and WCRE director of strategic relationships Brian Propp and WCRE’s managing principal, Jason Wolf.
 WCRE welcomed 150 area business leaders and many guests to an afternoon of great golf, fun, competition and contests.